 1.)
 Trace off or cut out pattern pieces that fall between two sizes.
 With this (fictional) pattern, I’m a size 6 in the bust but a size 8 in the waist and hips.
 It should be easy to gently curve between 6 and 8.

 2.)
-Use the Nancy Zieman pivot-and-slide technique, as described in this 8-minute video.
+Use the Nancy Zieman pivot-and-slide method, as described in this 8-minute video.
 This is EASILY my favorite way to make pattern adjustments.
 Hashtag “Sewing with Nancy” forever.
 ALSO: This book, “Pattern Fitting with Confidence,” is the print version of this technique.
 I own this, and it’s excellent as well.

 3.)
 Use another adjustment method.
 Hey, there’s no shortage of adjustment methods.
 (See list of books below, the internet, Pinterest, and/or YouTube.
 Use techniques that make the most sense to YOU!)